jbaragry/mcpi-scratch/README.md

 		* There's a nice blog about setting up this env at [StuffAboutCode](http://www.stuffaboutcode.com/2013/06/programming-minecraft-with-bukkit.html)

 2. Start MCPI-Scratch
 The application attempts to connect to localhost by default.
 Use the `-m host` cmd-line arg to specify minecraft running on another machine
+	$ python ./mcpi-scratch.py
+	or
+	$ python ./mcpi-scratch.py -m 192.168.1.117 (the IP for your RPi or CraftBukkit server)

 3. Start Scratch.
 When the editor loads, shift-click the File menu and select `load experimental...` and select the file `filename` in the MCPI-Scratch install directory.
 You should now be able to select the `More Blocks`